barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 ## Data Preprocessing and cleaning to build 3SA : Process To Follow

 Below is the process we can follow :
+1. Data Collection :
+   - Manual data collection from university websites and social media (Twitter and LinkedIn)

-1. Gathering, importing necessary libraries and loading the scholarship data
+2. Importing necessary libraries and loading the scholarship data :
-    - Import necessary libraried
+    - Imports necessary Python libraries
-    - Load the dataset
+    - Loads the dataset

-2. Data Exploration
+2. Data Exploration :
    - Displays the first few rows of the dataset.
    - Retrieves information about the dataset.

-3. Data Cleaning - Handling Missing Data:
+3. Features Selection
-   - Identifies missing data in the dataset.
+   - Identifies the necessary feature
    - Creates a new DataFrame with selected features.

+4. Data Cleaning - Handling Missing Data:
    - Splits certain columns into separate rows.
    - Resets the index for unique labels.

-4. Data Cleaning - Handling Missing Data (Continued):
+5. Data Cleaning - Handling Missing Data (Continued):
    - Further identifies missing data in the cleaned dataset.
    - Drops rows with missing 'Name' values.
    - Fills remaining missing values with empty strings.

-5. Data Saving:
+6. Data Saving:
    - Saves the cleaned dataset as "scholarship_df.csv."

+### Data Collection

 So the process starts with collecting the dataset to be used.
 The data used in this project was manually collected and the raw dataset can be found and downloaded [here](https://raw.githubusercontent.com/barbaraaboagye/My-MachineLearning-Journey/1e19a3a7caf86f8b0603ed100144ff94d536a769/Projects/Scholarship%20recommender%20system/scholarshipdatabase.csv).